For US residents only

 - If you are trying to get pregnant, if you are already pregnant, or if you are breastfeeding

-- If you are a female who is able to get pregnant, use effective contraception during treatment with LUTATHERA and for 7 months after the final dose
+- If you are a female who is able to get pregnant, use effective contraception during treatment with LUTATHERA and for 7 months after the last dose

-- If you are a male with a female partner who is able to get pregnant, use effective contraception during treatment with LUTATHERA and for 4 months after the final dose
+- If you are a male with a female partner who is able to get pregnant, use effective contraception during treatment with LUTATHERA and for 4 months after the last dose

-- Women should not breastfeed during treatment with LUTATHERA and for 2.5 months after the final dose
+- Women should not breastfeed during treatment with LUTATHERA and for 2.5 months after the last dose

 What financial support is available?